 Insurance receivables relate to the cession from Barbican Syndicate 1955 on a funds withheld basis and are recognised when due and are measured at amortised cost.
 The carrying value of insurance receivables is reviewed for impairment should events or circumstances indicate that the carrying amount may not be recoverable, with the impairment loss recorded in the Income Statement.

-Insurance receivables are derecognised when the right under the asset is settled, cancelled or expired.
+Insurance receivables are derecognised when the derecognition criteria for financial assets have been met.

-g.
+f.
 Provisions